YnaPqt/supervised-machine-learning-walmart-sales/README.md

 Walmart's marketing service has asked you to build a machine learning model able to estimate the weekly sales in their stores, with the best precision possible on the predictions made.
 Such a model would help them understand better how the sales are influenced by economic indicators, and might be used to plan future marketing campaigns.

 ## Goals 🎯

-The project can be divided into three steps:

-- Part 1 : make an EDA and all the necessary preprocessings to prepare data for machine learning
+- Make an EDA and all the necessary preprocessings to prepare data for machine learning
-- Part 2 : train a **linear regression model** (baseline)
+- Train a **linear regression model** (baseline)
-- Part 3 : avoid overfitting by training a **regularized regression model**
+- Avoid overfitting by training a **regularized regression model**

 ## Scope of this project 🖼️

-For this project, you'll work with a dataset that contains information about weekly sales achieved by different Walmart stores, and other variables such as the unemployment rate or the fuel price, that might be useful for predicting the amount of sales.
-The dataset has been taken from a Kaggle competition, but we made some changes compared to the original data.
-Please make sure that you're using **our** custom dataset (available on JULIE). 🤓
+The dataset contains information about weekly sales achieved by different Walmart stores, and other variables such as the unemployment rate or the fuel price, that might be useful for predicting the amount of sales.
+The dataset has been taken from a Kaggle competition with some changes compared to the original data.